kaiablk/FitBook/_recipes/recipe1.md

 layout: recipe
 published: true
 ---
 Are you tired of recipes that take ages to prepare?
 We've all been there.
-Life can get busy, and sometimes it's just not possible to spend a lot of time cooking.
-That's where my one-pan quinoa and vegetable meal comes in!
+Life can get busy, and sometimes it's just not possible to spend a lot of time to cook and stay healthy.
+Don't worry, that's where my one-pan quinoa and vegetable meal comes in!
 It's a perfect solution for a quick and healthy dish that only takes 20 minutes to prepare.
 With only a handful of ingredients and one pan, you'll have a delicious and nutritious meal.
 So why not try something new today and give this recipe a go?
 Trust me, your taste buds (and your schedule) will thank you!

 ![One-pan quinoa and vegetable dish](../uploads/quinua.png "One-pan quinoa and vegetable dish")